Crohn's disease warrior, Navy veteran, communication and journalism graduate, cosmetologist and phlebotomist.

 I enjoy sharing my journey with other invisible illness warriors through IBD News and also my personal blog.
 I live each day trying to find the positive because, for me, it could be worse.
 I hope you'll allow me to share my experiences and I happily accept any and all feedback, questions, and information.
 Thank you for reading my patient perspective!

 In a previous column, I discussed the various imaging scans that medical professionals use to manage Crohn’s disease.
-I mentioned one of these, magnetic resonance enterography (MRE), an imaging ...
+I mentioned one of these, magnetic resonance enterography (MRE), an imaging test ...
 Read more

 Many factors can contribute to fatigue in inflammatory bowel disease (IBD) and Crohn’s disease, including anemia, pain, and medications.
-Patients feel tired, restless, lethargic, exhausted, and lacking in energy. ...
+Patients feel tired, restless, lethargic, exhausted, and lacking in energy.
+Fatigue ...
 Read more

 There are many medications for Crohn’s disease and IBD.
 There are pills, IV infusions, self-injections, and shots and mechanisms for disease management.
-IV infusions are usually done in a ...
+IV infusions are usually done in a hospital, ...
 Read more